-Jonathan Farina serves as Director of Graduate Studies in the Department of English and as co-chair of the Seton Hall Diversity, Equity, and Inclusion Committee.
+Jonathan Farina serves as co-chair of the Seton Hall Diversity, Equity, and Inclusion Committee.
 He also serves as President of the Northeast Victorian Studies Association (NVSA).
 Farina teaches undergraduate and graduate courses on nineteenth-century British literature, the novel, and critical theory, as well as the Honors Colloquia on the Ancient and Early-Modern Worlds.

 He writes about the history of fiction as a form of knowledge and Victorian literature, science, and culture.
 His first book, Everyday Words and the Character of Prose in Nineteenth-Century Britain (Cambridge University Press 2017), earned Honorable Mention for the Sonya Rudikoff Prize for the Best First Book in Victorian Studies.
 It describes the grammar of everyday language that underwrites what counted as knowledge for British writers, from Austen, Dickens, Eliot, and Trollope, to Ruskin, Pater, Lyell, Darwin, and Tyndall.
 "Characterization," it shows, was a historically specific mode of description that represented things other than fictional people and that aimed not to reproduce facts but to deviate from them—and yet still tell the truth.